RICHARD STRAVINSKY, PRESIDENT

 Debbie loves the beach, has trouble dragging herself off a dance floor, and will always be an active participant in any debate.
 She is happily married to an understanding and generous man who is patient with her many commitments to the secular community.

 Wilfredo was sent to a fundamentalist Baptist Sunday School and church as a boy and later attended a Catholic church.
 His parents and other relatives are very religious.
 But he has been a Freethinker for well over two decades.
-He is currently a board member and Vice President of the Humanist Fellowship of San Diego (HFSD).
-Additionally, he is a member of the East County Heathens and participates in the Recovering from Religion group to support those who have recently thought themselves out of religion.
+In addition to serving on the board of the Humansit Fellowship, Wilfredo is a member of the East County Heathens and co-organizer of the Recovering from Religion group where he supports those who have recently thought themselves out of religion.

 Wilfredo’s hobbies include reading, watching foreign and independent films and nature documentaries, hiking, working out, fishing, travel, and attending Freethought events and SDSU football and basketball games.
 He has traveled extensively in Europe, the Caribbean and Latin America and believes that international travel provides one with an education that cannot be obtained in any classroom.
 One of his favorite quotes is from Mark Twain: “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime.”